jb-28-sde/Chatbot-App-with-react/README.md

 - **HTML & CSS**: For structuring and styling the application, ensuring accessibility and aesthetic appeal.
 - **API Integration**: Connects with backend services or AI APIs to fetch responses based on user input.

-## Installation and Usage

-For detailed installation instructions, please refer to the [Installation Guide](INSTALL.md) (if applicable).

 ## Contribution